oluwaseun-tech/Data_Analytics-Assessment/README.md

 #  DataAnalytics-Assessment

-Welcome to my submission for the SQL Proficiency Assessment and thank you for the opportunity.
+Welcome to my submission for the SQL Proficiency Assessment, and thank you for the opportunity.
 This repository showcases my ability to translate complex business questions into clean, efficient, and readable SQL solutions, driven by real-world scenarios across customer behavior, finance, marketing, and operations.

 Each `.sql` file in this project contains:
 - A clear and structured solution to a data problem